OverKoder/Jormungandr/README.md

-# Jormungandr: The A* algorithm applied to pathfinding in order to play the snake game!
+# Jormungandr: An Agent that plays the snake game!

+This personal projects aims to:
-Implementation of the A* algorithm from scratch applied to pathfinding
+- Solve this problem algorithmically with the A* algorithm, implemented from scratch to use as pathfinding.
+- Implement most of the tabular reinforcement learning algorithms.
+- Implement some deep learning algorithms.

 # How to use
 Clone the repository, and run the file Snake_game.py on the command line!
 There are two possible options: